Uzair-Khan786/Predictive-Maintainence-System/README.md

 **ROC-AUC	~98%**

+## 💡Key takeaway:

-## 💡 **Key takeaway**: The class-weighted Random Forest using the original dataset performed better overall than the SMOTE-based approach, while maintaining strong recall for detecting actual machine failures.
+**The class-weighted Random Forest using the original dataset performed better overall than the SMOTE-based approach, while maintaining strong recall for detecting actual machine failures.**

 ## 🔄 **End-to-End Pipeline**